-As part of our 180th anniversary celebrations we've created this special page looking back on a vital period in 1968 when junior psychiatrists were in conflict with the establishment of the Royal Medico Psychological Association over the membership of the new College.
+As part of our 180th anniversary celebrations in 2021, we looked back on a vital period in 1968 when junior psychiatrists were in conflict with the establishment of the Royal Medico Psychological Association over the membership of the new College.

 Negotiations that ensued after this eventful year culminated in the establishment of the Royal College of Psychiatrists.